 The Obama Administration has continued to impose sanctions.
-This record raised questions about the effectiveness of sanctions as well as the PRC's commitment and capability to control exports to Iran.
-(See Table 1 on sanctions.)
-In February and April 2009 and July 2010, the United States imposed sanctions on PRC entities and Li Fangwei for missile proliferation in Iran.
-The United States subsequently imposed repeated sanctions on such entities or individuals.
+This record raised questions about the effectiveness of sanctions as well as the PRC's commitment and capability to control exports to Iran, including missile-related transfers by Li Fangwei and his companies.
 Also, in July 2009, the State Department reportedly had concerns that Q.C.
 Chen (a PRC person previously sanctioned for weapons proliferation) arranged for the sale of a test chamber to Iran's Defense Industries Organization that could be useful for testing missile parts.
-The test chamber was made by Voetsch China (a PRC subsidiary of a German firm) and was not controlled by the MTCR.
-In February 2011, the Section 721 Report for 2011 told Congress that PRC "entities" continued to supply missile-related items to Iran.
+The test chamber was made by Voetsch China (a PRC subsidiary of a German firm) and was not controlled by the MTCR.41 In February 2012, the Section 721 Report for 2011 told Congress that PRC "entities" continued to supply missile-related items to Iran.
 The report also said that entities in the PRC (and Russia and North Korea) likely supplied key components for Iran's production of ballistic missiles.